 Heteroplasmy: The presence of two or more mitochondrial DNA variants in the mitochondria of an individual.
 This may lead to phenotypic differences in individuals affected by the same mitochondrial diseases

-Threshold effect: An individual who has inherited a mitochondrial disease would only develop symptoms, if the proportion of mitochondria with the faulty gene or the total number of copies of the faulty mitochondrial genes reaches and exceeds a critical threshold level, that interferes with mitochondrial function
+Threshold effect: An individual who has inherited a mitochondrial disease would only develop symptoms if the proportion of mitochondria with the faulty gene, or the total number of copies of the faulty mitochondrial genes, reaches and exceeds a critical threshold level that interferes with mitochondrial function

 Y linked inheritance: A condition is considered Y-linked if the mutated gene that causes the disorder is located on the Y chromosome.
-Because only males have a Y chromosome, in Y-linked inheritance, a mutation can only be passed from father to son.
+Because only males have a Y chromosome, a mutation can only be passed from father to son.
 It is transmitted as a dominant trait and is seen in all generations of the family.
 Seen in Y chromosome infertility and Swyer syndrome.

 Sign up for free to take 5 quiz questions on this topic